AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 be far less "sensitive" on the global structure of the

-universe than the cosmos itself on the logical problems of the evolution of the
+universe than the cosmological problems of the evolution of the

 whole universe (but see also the conclusion of §4.4, section